Spec-Kit vs. Wizard

 Start here to establish your project’s foundational values, constraints, and guidelines.
 The constitution guides all subsequent specifications and ensures consistency across features.

-Creates: A constitution document with core principles, technical constraints, and team conventions.
+Creates: .specify/memory/constitution.md — A versioned constitution document with core principles, technical constraints, team conventions, and governance rules.

 2. /speckit.specify — Create Feature Specification

-Creates: A detailed feature specification with scope, requirements, and success criteria.
+Creates: specs/<N>-<feature-name>/spec.md — A detailed feature specification with scope, functional requirements, user scenarios, and success criteria.
+Also creates a checklists/requirements.md validation checklist.

 3. /speckit.clarify — Identify Gaps

 Review your specification for ambiguities, missing details, and edge cases.
-The AI asks clarifying questions to strengthen the spec before implementation.
+The AI asks up to 5 targeted clarification questions sequentially, encoding answers directly into the spec.

 4. /speckit.plan — Implementation Planning

-Convert your specification into a high-level implementation plan with phases and milestones.
+Convert your specification into a high-level implementation plan.
+Includes technical context, constitution compliance checks, and multi-phase design workflow.

 5. /speckit.tasks — Generate Tasks